-Tunisia’s January 2011 uprising—resulting in the fall of President Ben Ali’s regime—has opened the door to initiatives and debates on how to address widespread political repression and human rights violations.
-ICTJ provides Tunisian policymakers and civil society groups with advice and resources on transitional justice.
+Tunisia’s January 2011 revolution opened the door to initiatives and debates on how to address a past of widespread political repression and human rights violations.
+As the country begins to implement its Transitional Justice Law, ICTJ provides Tunisian policymakers and civil society groups with advice and resources.

+Before its revolution in 2011, Tunisia was under the control of President Zine el Abidine Ben Ali, who took power in 1987.
+His government kept power through oppressive security policies designed to quell opposition.
+According to information to date, over 10,000 people were arbitrarily detained during his rule.
 Tunisia’s 2003 Anti-terrorism Law allowed security forces to arrest and try civilians who had allegedly committed acts of terrorism.
-Many cases were heard in a military court, closed to outside observation, with convictions often based on confessions the defendants claimed were obtained through torture.
+Many cases were heard in a military court, where proceedings were closed to outside observation, and where defendants claimed convictions were often based on confessions obtained through the use of torture.

 Several weeks of protests starting in December 2010 ended with Ben Ali’s overthrow in January 2011, and eventually the dissolution of his party, the Democratic Constitutional Rally.

-ICTJ’s involvement in Tunisia aims to provide information and advice to local actors on transitional justice options and strengthen their capacity to respond to the special challenges of the current context, in areas such as criminal justice, truth-seeking, vetting and reparations.
+ICTJ’s Tunisia program works to provide information and advice to local actors on transitional justice options and strengthen their capacity to respond to the many challenges of the current context, in areas such as criminal justice, truth-seeking, vetting, and reparations.